BlackHawk v2.0: A public code for calculating the Hawking evaporation spectra of any black hole distribution: Numerical tables

+which allows for a reconstruction of the oscillatory behaviour in this limit~\cite{Dong:2015yjs}.
+For spherically symmetric and static BHs, we chose at high energy to keep only

-We fitted the computed emissivities to find the values of the parameters $a_{i,s}$.
-We checked that they agree with the asymptotic limits of \cite{MacGibbon1991_1} in the Schwarzschild case and of \cite{PageI1976} in the Kerr case.
+as the oscillatory behaviour is damped and the constant cross-section regime is attained rapidly~\cite{Arbey:2021yke}.
+We checked that the fitting parameters agree with the asymptotic limits of~\cite{MacGibbon:1990zk} in the Schwarzschild case and of~\cite{Page:1976df} in the Kerr case, and with analytical formulas we derived in~\cite{Arbey:2021yke} in the spherically-symmetric and static case.
+For Kerr BHs, the \texttt{Mathematica} scripts as well as a \texttt{C} formatting script and a \texttt{README} are provided in the folder: